screwdriver-cd/guide/docs/user-guide/configuration/settings.md

 #### Multiple Rooms

 The value of the `slack` setting can be an array of multiple channels.
+And you can specify a workspace as `<workspace>:<channel>`.
+The workspace name is the key name set in [notifications slack](../../cluster-management/configure-api#slack-notifications).

 ```
         settings:
-            slack: [mychannel, my-other-channel]
+            slack:
+                - mychannel
+                - my-other-channel
+                - another-workspace:mychannel
 ```

 #### Notify on build statuses